 What does this mean?
 As a result of Google enhancing its ad disclosure policies, we can show you how to spy on your competitor’s Google ad library.
 As well as this, we will show you a couple of tricks so you can create a better ad experience for your business.

 Wait, so is there a Google Ads library?

-Yes, but it isn’t called an ads library as such…😅 First, Google did not create Advertiser Pages for marketers; they made them for their advertiser identity verification program.
-Therefore, there is no official Google Ad library to search like TikTok or Facebook.
+Yes, but it isn’t called an ads library as such…😅 Google did not create Advertiser Pages for marketers; they made them for their advertiser identity verification program.
+Therefore, the Ad Transparency Center was made to facilitate a safe and open internet.

 How to find competitors Google Ads